-Producer prices are derived from market prices using direct and indirect PSEs price wedges, except for EU15, EU10 and Bulgaria and Romania.
+Producer prices are derived from market prices formally using direct and indirect PSEs price wedges - albeit these are all zero at currently -, except for EU15, EU10 and Bulgaria and Romania.
 The reader is reminded that for the EU27, the supply model includes a rather detailed description of the different premium schemes of the CAP, so that the EU premiums need not to be modelled as price wedges in the market part.
+In cases where several countries are comprised in a trade block, the market price refers to the trade block.
+The "Pmrg" is a factor which is defined such that observed producer prices are recovered.

-Equation 83 $$ppri{i,r} = pmrk{i,r} + PSEd{i,r} + PSEi{i,r}$$
+Equation 103 $$v_prodPrice{i,r} = [v_marketPrice{i,r} + PSEd{i,r} + PSEd{i,r}]Pmrg{i,r}$$